 The house is amazing and the garden even more so.

-We opened in November just 6 weeks after moving in and started to receive guests right away.
+We opened just 6 weeks after moving in and started to receive guests right away.
 It was a success from the start; everyone seems to love it.
 But there is still lots to improve too.
-One of the largest projects for the coming months is trying to make the hostel more environmentally sustainable in terms of water and energy use.
+One of the largest projects for the coming months is building a yurt, a biomeiler.

 A bit more about us: